prahladyeri/prahladyeri.github.io/_posts/2017-06-25-flask-recipe-restful-crud-using-sqlalchemy.md

 		query = query.limit(data['limit'])
 		query = query.offset(data['offset'])

 The front-end sends whatever it needs to the back-end using JSON format and the result is also in JSON.
-For example, the following JSON when posted to `/user`{.highlighter-rouge} endpoint using `FETCH`{.highlighter-rouge} method, returns the record from user table where `name`{.highlighter-rouge} field matches `admin`{.highlighter-rouge} and orders the results by email in descending order.
+For example, the following JSON when posted to `/user` endpoint using `FETCH` method, returns the record from user table where `name` field matches `admin` and orders the results by email in descending order.

 	{"where": {"name":"admin"}, "orderby": "email desc"}

-Adding the `limit`{.highlighter-rouge} and `offset`{.highlighter-rouge} clauses to the same can help the front-end with pagination.
+Adding the `limit` and `offset` clauses to the same can help the front-end with pagination.

 	{"where": {"name":"admin"}, "orderby": "email desc", "limit":2, "offset": 2}

 Its also pretty trivial to implement user authentication with this design.
 I haven’t done it in this example for simplicity, but you can find it in the [github code](https://github.com/prahladyeri/tiddly).

-All code in this tutorial and on github is `MIT`{.highlighter-rouge} licensed and free to use.
+All code in this tutorial and on github is `MIT` licensed and free to use.
 So, enjoy coding, build your own RESTful CRUD app!